Markov cubature rules for polynomial processes: Continuous time Markov cubature for polynomial processes

-We assume hereafter that $X$ is polynomial process and fix $n\in\N$.
-In this section we will study characterizations of continuous time $n$-Markov cubatures rules for $X$, namely $n$-Markov cubature rules on $[0,\infty)$.
-Even though, as explained in Section~\ref{sec:MCandliftedMC}, these cubature rules turn out to be too stringent in general, the results of this section motivate and facilitate the study in Section~\ref{sec:lifted} of the relaxed notion of lifted Markov cubature rule.
+We assume hereafter that $X$ is a polynomial process, and fix $n\in\N$.
+We will study characterizations of continuous time $n$-Markov cubatures rules for $X$, namely $n$-Markov cubature rules on $[0,\infty)$.
+Even though, as explained in Section~\ref{sec:MCandliftedMC}, these cubature rules turn out to be too stringent in general, the results of this section motivate and facilitate the study of relaxed notions of Markov cubature in Sections~\ref{sec:approxMarkov},~\ref{sec:discrete} and~\ref{sec:negativeweights}.